 Historically, the dry cleaner’s business insurance policy has been a package policy with more than one line of insurance in it.
 One of these lines is typically general liability insurance: the type of insurance that protects the business against liability from injuries to customers or to the property of others.
-The standard general liability coverage available to small business owners has for decades been comprehensive general liability coverage and is usually found in section two of the package policy.
+The standard general liability coverage available to small business owners has for decades been commercial general liability coverage and is usually found in section two of the package policy.

-The insuring agreement of many of these comprehensive general liability (“CGL”) policies contains the insurer’s promise to defend the small business owner (“the policy holder”) against any “suit” against him, seeking damages for bodily injuries or property damage covered under the policy.
+The insuring agreement of many of these commercial general liability (“CGL”) policies contains the insurer’s promise to defend the small business owner (“the policy holder”) against any “suit” against him, seeking damages for bodily injuries or property damage covered under the policy.
 What is covered under the policy is typically described as an “occurrence.”
 What constitutes an “occurrence” under the policy is typically spelled out in the definitions or glossary section of the policy.
 When someone claims that the policy holder’s action or neglect has caused an “occurrence,” as defined in the policy, the insurer’s duty to defend arises.
 In the environmental context, this duty either arises at the time that a governmental agency orders the dry cleaner to take some action to determine the extent of the alleged pollution, or later, when the dry cleaner is sued in court (usually by his landlord) for the cost of investigation and remediation of the contaminated property on which his dry cleaning plant is or was situated.
 When the duty arises, the policy holder can then file the claim with his insurer.

 But what causes the triggering of the insurer’s duty to defend?
 And how does it vary depending on the state in which the dry cleaner does business?